0xd0ni/sirs-submission/REPORT.md

         note that, each of the AES symmetric keys is later encrypted with RSA using the patient's public key and subsequently encoded in Base 64, the former provides, **`authenticity`**.

   3. **`refreshToken`**
-      - denotes the freshness of the secured record, and it ensures guarantes against **`replay attacks`**.
+      - denotes the freshness of the secured record, and it ensures guarantees against **`replay attacks`**.
         Our freshness is simply a timestamp of when the secured record was created.
   4. **`hash`**
       - denotes the Base 64 encoded, signed digest of the record object.
 Note that: the hash is later encrypted with RSA using the server's